This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

 You create a corporate image through strategies such as a relatable “About” page, a company logo, brand colors, customer testimonials and reviews, blogging, social media, and lots more that I dive more in-depth here.

-You protect your corporate image through building strong customer/client relationships.
+You protect your corporate image by building strong customer/client relationships.

 You enhance your corporate image by advertising and promoting your successes to your audience either via your website, social media, email, etc.